Have you ever wondered why you are not making progress on muscle gains?

 The goal of MAT is to evaluate the ability of our muscles to contract efficiently.

-When we experience injuries inflammation occurs and, as a result, the communication between the brain and the muscle is compromised.
-When we get back to the gym after an injury or power through those sets when we feel "tightness," our muscles will not perform in their maximum capacity and our chances for future injury also increases.
+When we experience injuries, inflammation occurs and, as a result, the communication between the brain and muscles is compromised.
+When we get back to the gym after an injury or try to power through those sets ignoring the "tightness," our muscles will not perform to their maximum capacity, also increasing chances for future.

 How does this work?

 The body is smart and has its ways to protect you!
 It is important to address those tension areas for maximum performance in our training routines.
-This is where MAT can help put you back together and address tension areas in the body resulting from heavy lifting or strenuous exercises.
+This is where MAT can help "put you back together" by addressing tension areas in the body resulting from heavy lifting or strenuous exercises.

 The Science Behind MAT

 As mentioned above, the body always responds in ways to protect us.
 Let's learn about the ways it protects us during muscle damage - normal tearing of muscle fibers - the normal soreness that takes place after a workout - or actual injury.